 In response to my concerns, the nurse reminded me that a 2-4 hour wait for each appointment was typical, implying that I should be grateful I was seen so promptly.
 She added that all specialists are busy.
 Unlikable Annie chirped back: “I see a lot of specialists.”

 And the truth is, I usually don’t mind waiting for my hospital-based doctors, who have limited resources and space.
 I trust they’re doing the best they can.
 I’ve even written about this matter previously.
-But Dr. Eye is in a fancy, spacious private building with its own café which patients unfortunately cannot access because they might not hear their name called.
+But Dr. Eye is in a fancy, spacious private building with its own café which patients unfortunately cannot access because they might miss the moment when their name is finally called.
 In this setting, I can’t help but feel Dr. Eye’s overscheduling is for her own benefit.

 When I’d finished complaining, the doctor determined her diagnosis was incorrect, and her course of treatment ineffective.
 She told me an eye surgeon would need to remove and biopsy my little lump, but I’d have to seek the referral from my family doctor; she wouldn’t refer me because I was grumpy.
 Was she punishing me for confronting her?
 I’ll never know.
 Remember, we covered a lot of ground in a very short time.